 Your browser does not have JavaScript enabled.

-He has been an active artist, living and working in Japan and continuing studies in the Netherlands.
-As a digital and sound artist, Schrock has been commissioned by Meet the Composer, the American Music Center, The Netherlands America Foundation, and Ostrava New Music Days, among others.
-He holds a Master of Fine Arts in Electronic Music and Recording Media from Mills College in Oakland.
-As an educator, from 2015 to 2022, he served as adjunct faculty in the Curatorial Practice MA Program at the School of Visual Arts.
-He has been a guest lecturer in music composition and digital media at the Studio for Electro-Instrumental Music (STEIM), Amsterdam, California College of the Arts, and New York University’s Interactive Telecommunications Program.
-He is a member of the Netherlands America Foundation Cultural Committee and serves on numerous advisory boards.
+Roddy has lived and worked in Japan and the Netherlands.
+As a digital and sound artist, he has been commissioned by Meet the Composer, the American Music Center, and Ostrava New Music Days.
+He holds an MFA in Electronic Music and Recording Media from Mills College.
+As an educator, he served as adjunct faculty in the Curatorial Practice MA Program at SVA (2015–2022) and has lectured at STEIM Amsterdam, California College of the Arts, and NYU’s ITP.
+He currently serves on the Netherlands America Foundation Cultural Committee and the advisory board of OPEN.
+He also created Informer (2021-23), a podcast featuring leading artists, makers, and thinkers, working inside of a unique cultural moment.

-He divides his time between NYC for professional engagements and Massachusetts where he and his partner, writer Joon Oluchi Lee, live in a very old house with their two moderately well-behaved dogs.
+He divides his time between Boston and NYC for professional engagements and Massachusetts, where he and his partner, writer Joon Oluchi Lee, live in a federalist-style home (listed on the National Register) with their two moderately well-behaved and lovely dogs.
+Alongside his career in cultural strategy, Roddy also maintains an independent practice in complementary medicine.

-For inquires, or to say hello, please email.
+For inquiries, or to say hello, please email.

 “The work you've done has meant so much to me and countless other artists, and I'm deeply grateful.”